FarhanShares/laravel-mediaman/README.md

     use HasMedia;
 }
 ```
-This will establish the relationship between your model and the media model.
+This will establish the relationship between your App Model and the Media Model.

 Once done, you can associate media to the model as demonstrated below.